MazinLab/KIDSpecSim/README.md

 This package comprises three main scripts (and their supporting modules) that may act in series or separately:
 1) script_simulate.py reduces a model spectrum to a photon table similar to how the MKID spectrometer will.
-Inside the script, the spectrum type, photon limit per pixel, and other properties may be tailored.
+In the command line arguments, essentially all spectrograph properties may be tailored.
 The option to generate a calibration spectrum is much like an on-sky source minus the atmospheric and telescopic bandpasses.
 2) script_msf.py loads either a real or simulated calibration photon table (specific file syntax is used) and extracts